Traveling to Greece during Covid-19: What you need to know before you go

 What can visitors expect?

-Cafes, bars and restaurants will remain shut across all of Greece until January 7, meaning there's no chance of sipping a Mythos while watching the sun set over the sparkling Aegean.
+Cafes, bars and restaurants remain shut across all of Greece, meaning there's no chance of sipping a Mythos while watching the sun set over the sparkling Aegean.

 Masks are mandatory in public, both indoors and outdoors.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 5.